wso2-extensions/siddhi-execution-env/docs/api/latest.md

 from InputStream select env:getOriginIPFromXForwarded(xForwardedHeader) as originIP insert into OutputStream;
 ```
-<p style="word-wrap: break-word">This query returns the public origin IP from the given X-Forwarded header and inserts it to the 'OutputStream' stream.</p>
+<p style="word-wrap: break-word">This query returns the public origin IP from the given X-Forwarded header as 'originIP', and inserts it to the 'OutputStream' stream.</p>

 ### getSystemProperty *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#function">(Function)</a>*

-<p style="word-wrap: break-word">This function returns the system property pointed by the system property key</p>
+<p style="word-wrap: break-word">This function returns the system property referred to via the system property key.</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```